 A trace document is a self-contained space for collecting and analyzing trace data.
 You use the document to organize and configure the instruments needed to collect data, and you use the document to view the data you’ve gathered, at both a high and low level.

-Figure 2-2 shows a typical trace document.
+Figure 2-2 shows a typical trace document after data collection is complete.
 Because a trace document window presents a lot of information, it has to be well organized.
 As you work with trace documents, information generally flows from left to right.
 The farther right you are in the document window, the more detailed the information becomes.

-Table 2-2 lists some of the key features that are called out in Figure 2-2 and provides a more in-depth discussion of how you use that feature.
+About the Instruments Trace Document in Instruments Help Articles lists the key elements that are called out in the figure above, as well as their components, and provides a more in-depth discussion of how you use these features.